Lightning-AI/pytorch-lightning/tests/README.md

 3. Multiple (2) GPUs using DP + apex (for 16-bit precision).
 3. Multiple (2) GPUs using DDP + apex (for 16-bit precision).

+For each set up it also tests:
+1. model saving.
+2. model loading.
+3. predicting with a loaded model.
+4. simulated save from HPC signal.
+5. simulated load from HPC signal.